shadsidd/Threat-Intel-AI-agent/README.md

 ## Troubleshooting

-### Architecture Issues
-If you encounter PostgreSQL architecture compatibility issues on Apple Silicon Macs, use the UI version and select SQLite as the storage option.

 ### Package Installation
 If you get import errors related to `exa_py`, make sure to install it with:
 ```